Median Salary

 Where the Jobs Are: Hastings's Major Employers

-Pass the Competency Exam: After training, you must pass the written (or oral) and skills evaluation.
-The exam is administered by a third-party vendor (like Headmaster or Credentia) at approved test sites (often your training school).
+- Pass the Competency Exam: After training, you'll take the NNAAP exam, which has a written (or oral) portion and a skills demonstration.
+The test is administered by Headmaster (D&S).

 Best Neighborhoods for Nursing Assistant (CNA)s